Wemy industries

-Wemy Industries is a Nigerian company involved in manufacturing and distribution of hygiene products, within the Fast-Moving Consumer Goods (FMCG) market in Nigeria.
-It was founded by Pastor Ademola Odunaiya and his wife, late Dr. (Mrs.) Aderonke Odunaiya in 1978.
-It is notable for being the first manufacturer of baby diapers in Nigeria and West Africa.
-It commenced operation in 1981.
+Wemy Industries is a Nigerian company that manufactures and distributes of hygiene products in the Fast-Moving Consumer Goods (FMCG) market in Nigeria.
+It was founded in 1978 by Pastor Ademola Odunaiya and his wife, the late Dr. (Mrs.) Aderonke Odunaiya.
+It launched operations in 1981, and is the first manufacturer of baby diapers in West Africa.

-Brand Names
+Brand names

-Dr. Brown’s is a brand name of sanitary and hygiene products marketed by Wemy Industries.
-Dr. Brown’s sanitary pads and baby diapers were first sold in 1981.

-Nightingale brand of hygiene products is an alternative brand from the stables of Wemy Industries, introduced to the public in 2009.
+Wemy Industries has marketed sanitary pads and baby diapers using the brand name “Dr. Brown’s” since 1981, and has marketed some of its hygiene products using the brand name “Nightingale” since 2009.

 Category

 As of 2014; the company has 37 SKUs.
-The products ranges are categorized into 3 different care lines according to the company’s handbook.
+The product ranges are categorized into 3 different care lines according to the company’s handbook: